meilisearch/documentation/guides/advanced_guides/search_parameters.md

 `cropLength=<Integer>`

+The default value is 200.

 Number of characters to keep on each side of the start of the matching word.
-See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop)
+See [attributesToCrop](/guides/advanced_guides/search_parameters.md#attributes-to-crop).

 ## Attributes to Highlight